I beg to move,

 are represented on the board.
 That point is one that his right hon.
 Friend the Member for Harlow (Robert Halfon) has also made as Chair of the Education Committee, so can the Minister tell us what progress he has made?
 Will he also look at a voice for staff, which the University and College Union has called for?

-The appointments process has been symptomatic of a Government that have tried to use the Office for Students to pursue a deeply ideological agenda.
+The appointments process has been symptomatic of a Government who have tried to use the Office for Students to pursue a deeply ideological agenda.
 It is bad enough that the Government embedded their free market approach in the original Act, giving the Office for Students a duty to promote competition.

 What does the hon.
 Lady say to Universities UK, which says that